FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

   "usernameStatus" : "ACTIVE"
 }
 ```

-This would be useful for displaying on their profile page in the todo application, for example.
+This would be useful for displaying on their profile page in the Todo application, for example.

 ## Log in a user

-Let’s say we want to use the FusionAuth Java client to login the user we’d created.
-We'd do this if we wanted to log a user in using our own application, rather than using [FusionAuth's OAuth capabilities](https://fusionauth.io/docs/v1/tech/oauth/) and the Authorization Code grant.
-You might do this if you were building a command line tool to add todos.
+Let’s say we want to use the FusionAuth Java client to log in the user we created.
+We'd do this if we wanted to log a user in from our own application, rather than using [FusionAuth's OAuth capabilities](https://fusionauth.io/docs/v1/tech/oauth/) and the Authorization Code grant.
+You might do this if you were building a command line tool to add Todos or a mobile application.

 We can do this by using the `login` method.
-This method allows us to login a user programmatically using the same credentials for logging them into FusionAuth.
-We’ll also provide the ID of the FusionAuth application where the user will log into.
+This method allows us to login a user programmatically using their stored credentials.
+We’ll also provide the ID of our Todo application.

-To login the user, we’ll use the `LoginRequest` class to create a `request` object.
+To log the user in, we’ll use the `LoginRequest` class.
 It’s this object which we’ll pass as an argument to the `login` method.

-The `LoginRequest` class requires three string parameters: the ID of the application (as UUID), the user’s username, and their password.

-We’ll use the user we created earlier in this tutorial.
+The `LoginRequest` class requires three string parameters: the ID of the application (as UUID), the user’s email/username, and their password.
+We’ll use the credentials we created earlier in this tutorial along with the ID of our Todo application.

 Here is the code: